HLTech/vaunt/README.md

 As a result, Service 5 is the provider, service 6 is the consumer.

 A contract contains:
-* Provider's JMS destination type: topic/queue
+* Provider's JMS destination type: topic/queue/temporary queue
-* Provider's JMS destination name
+* Provider's JMS destination name (omitted in case of temporary queues)
 * JSON schema of a message exchanged between consumer and provider

 Capabilities of a provider should contain the contract.
 Expectations of a consumer should contain the contract and name of the provider.

 Annotations @Consumer and @Provider should be used on messages exchanged between consumer and provider.

 ## Built with <a name="BuiltWith"></a>